Whiteley Bank: Name

+Canteen Road, a road going north of the crossroads, was named from the canteen of a German foreign legion who camped at Princelett Farm, Princelett.
+A story claims the legion was aggressive and the locals lived in fear of them.

+Nature

 Whiteley Bank is the home of the Isle of Wight Donkey Sanctuary.
 The Donkey Sanctuary was established in 1987 to provide a safe home for donkeys in distress.
 It currently houses about 200 animals.
 It was originally in Newport but had to be moved to Whiteley Bank to accommodate more animals.
 America Wood is a SSSI located between Whiteley Bank and Shanklin.